NablaT/angular2gen/README.md

 - Be able to create a simple and intuitive project structure according to the tools you would like to use.
 - Be able to generate everything you need for your development: components, directives, services, global styles.

+We developed also several Gulp task for launching the application (Sass and typescript compilation), live reload etc...

 ## Generate an Angular 2 project

 ### Installation and execution